shwoodwind.co.uk

 That just about wraps up the tour of the Black Museum for the time being - a small but stomach-churning selection of nasties, I'm sure you'll agree.
 Don't forget too that, for someone, these examples will undoubtedly be 'wallet-churning' too...

-Feel free to drop by the Black Museum from time to time, when further horrors will be presented for your edificatory queasification.
+Feel free to drop by the Black Museum from time to time, where further horrors will be presented for your edificatory queasification.